SAP/ui5-webcomponents-react/docs/MigrationGuide.archive.md

 ```

 > **Note**
 > Please make sure that you have committed all changes before running this codemod.
-> Keep in mind that the codemod output will not always match your project’s coding style, so you might want to run{' '}
-> [Prettier](https://prettier.io) after the codemod finishes for consistent formatting.
+> Keep in mind that the codemod output will not always match your project’s coding style, so you might want to run [Prettier](https://prettier.io) after the codemod finishes for consistent formatting.

 ### Avatar